Part II – looking at the shelf

 Let’s look at a fictitious example around the concept of building blocks v. products.
 A well funded Ontario start-up is working on the world’s best pizza delivery robot.
 VCs love Pizzbot, politicians love Pizzbot and the Press loves Pizzbot.
 Heck, everyone loves Pizzbot!

 Pizzbot has progressed quite quickly after the Series B funding and a few “beta” robots are out-and-about delivering pizza.
 However, Pizzbot has a problem.
 Initial feedback indicates the pizza arrives cold.
 One solution: improve the insulation around the pizza compartment.
-However, there is not much space because of the vehicle’s and pizza compartment’s size constraints, and the engineers are not well versed in heat transfer.
-Any insulation has to be thin and it should be off-the-shelf.
+However, there is not much space because of the compartment’s size constraints, and the engineers are not well versed in heat transfer.
+Any insulation has to be thin and the technology should be off-the-shelf.

 A senior engineer at Pizzbot hears about an ultra-thin insulation for military winter gear developed at the National Research Council.
 She determines that a patent related to the insulation has issued and after reviewing the Specification, including the Claims, she feels the technology is of interest.
 The company decides to license the patent and incorporate the insulation in Pizzbot robots.
 Thus, the patented technology solves a problem and forms a building block within the larger product i.e. robot.
 It is commercialized as a building block.